ices-eg/wg_WGBIOPTIM/README.md

-# WKBIOPTIM4
+# WGBIOPTIM
-Fourth Workshop on Optimization of Biological Sampling
+Working group on Optimization of Biological Sampling

 ## Installation